mk12/sicp/notes/lecture.md

 - So far, calling procedures with the same inputs always produced the same outputs.
 These procedures are functions.
 - This isn't the case when we have assignment.
 The same expression can lead to different answers because it depends on time.
 - The substitution model completely breaks down.
 It is static.
-- We need a new model of computation for this "bad thing."
+- We need a new model of computation for this "bad thing".
 We had better have a good reason for introducing assignment.

 ### Identity